 Boiling vegetables is not ideal, because some of the water-soluble vitamins will be lost in the water.
 Try to use the cooking water in another dish such as soup or a casserole.

-I chose whole wheat pasta for the fiber, magnesium, phosphorus, and heartier texture.
+I chose whole wheat pasta for its fiber, magnesium, phosphorus, and heartier texture.
 Rotini is my favorite because it holds onto the sauce well.
 You can use any type of pasta you like or gluten-free pasta.

 Olive oil is high in monounsaturated fats.
 Substitute avocado, peanut, or canola oil if you wish.